biljana-zobenica/SQL-complete-tutorial/README.md

 # SQL-complete-tutorial
-A SQL complete tutorial, from beginner to advanced, covering MySQL database fundamentals and advanced topics.
-It's created by Mosh Hamedani.
+This is a comprehensive SQL tutorial by Mosh Hamedani that covers both fundamentals and advanced topics.

 It covers the following topics:
 * Complex SQL queries